-The Pixels' latest EP, "Fever of Becoming" (released April 2018) is an introspective offering for the truth-seeker, thinker and dreamer.
+The Pixels' 2018 EP, "Fever of Becoming" is an introspective offering for the truth-seeker, thinker and dreamer.
 It explores themes of identity, worth, purpose, belonging and ambition.
 It's the story of the human desire to move toward the dream that calls, the limitations we all must face, and who we become along the way.
 For the Turners, it's the challenge to balance artistic yearnings with family life and responsibilities.
 Fever of Becoming went to number one on the University of Manitoba radio charts Summer 2018.

 The Turners formed The Young Pixels shortly after the birth of their first child 13 years ago.
 Since then, they've released 3 albums, 2 EP's, and played venues and Festivals across Manitoba, Saskatchewan and Ontario.
 Their songs have recieved national radio play on CBC Radio One and college radio and been featured in a short film.

 In addition to making music, the couple farm organic grains, raise cows and chickens, and live an unschooling lifestyle with their 4 kids near Kenton, Manitoba, Canada.